ramat84/vim/vim.md

 * TMUX - Window Manager
 * Bonus - Other terminal tools

-Note: Vim - not an editor<br>Other tools like lazygit, if we have time
+Note: Vim - not an editor<br>Tools may differ<br>Other tools like lazygit, if we have time

 ---

-# Notes
+# Presentation Data
 * github.com/ramat84/vim (vim.md)
 * github.com/ramat84/config
 * Custom configuration, Stuff may vary
-* Colors might be off for you

-Note: Presentation available, Created with VIM<br>Configuration for nvim, can be used in VIM<br>Custom shortcuts<br>Fix colors with :checkhealth in nvim
+Note: Presentation available, Created with vim<br>Configuration for nvim, can be used in vim<br>Custom shortcuts

+---

+# Versions
+* VI - Really Retro (1976)
+* VIM - VI Explosion (1991)
+* NeoVIM - Vim For Hipsters (2014)

+Note: A bit of history<br>VI - original, simple, not extendable<br>VIM - Extendable with plugins, Much more advanced<br>NVIM - improved vim, does everything VIM does, splitted to make VIM development more mainstream and not block development.

 ---